 And why not stroll first, a little in this beautiful little village with somewhat medieval looks?

 A collegiate church was built there in 1180 to store the relics of Saints Cosmas and Damians, brought back from the second crusade.
 Destroyed during the French Revolution, I can still see, well hidden behind the trees, traces of Gothic arcades.
 It is also on this plateau that we found vestiges dating from the Neolithic.
-Then going down by charming stone stairs, I discover the hall, central point of Luzarches and dating from the XNUMXth century.
-Festive activities, trade fairs and others, were there and are still regularly organized.
+Then going down by charming stone staircases, I discover the hall.
+Dating from the XNUMXth century, it is the focal point of Luzarches.
+We organized (and still today!)
+Festive activities, fairs and others ...
 I take this opportunity to relax and sip a lemonade on the terrace of a café.

-The town of Luzarches can also be a good starting point for hikes.
-First of all with the establishment of "4 clover loops", I can, from the parking lot of the Saint Côme and Saint Damien church, shine on 4 hikes at distances varying from 4 to 12 kms.
-Intended for discover the vast territory which adjoins the city, they are aimed at both "Sunday hikers" and more motivated hikers who can follow several loops.
-The routes, marked with a numbered clover, allow you to discover forest or rural paths, old buildings or remarkable viewpoints of the Lucerne landscape.
+The city of Luzarches can also represent a good starting point for hikes.
+First of all with the establishment of "4 clover loops", I can ; from the parking lot of the Saints-Côme-et -Saint-Damien church; radiate on 4 hikes at distances varying from 4 to 12 km.
+Intended for discover the vast territory which adjoins the city, they are aimed at both "Sunday hikers" and more experienced hikers.
+Tracks are marked with numbered clover.
+They allow you to discover forest or rural paths, old buildings or remarkable viewpoints of the Lucerne landscape.